commerceguys/addressing/README.md

 - Which fields are used, and in which order
 - Which fields are required
 - Which fields need to be uppercased for the actual mailing (to facilitate automated sorting of mail)
-- The labels for the administrative area (state, province, parish, etc.), and the postal code (postal code or ZIP code)
+- The labels for the administrative area (state, province, parish, etc.), locality (city/post town/district, etc.), dependent locality (neighborhood, suburb, district, etc) and the postal code (postal code or ZIP code)
 - The regular expression pattern for validating postal codes

 The [subdivision object](https://github.com/commerceguys/addressing/blob/master/src/Model/SubdivisionInterface.php) contains the following data: